 Berlin’s spookiest: The Beelitz sanatoriums

 Ok, ok: Everything so far has been pretty spooky.
-But the former sanatoriums in Beelitz put all other creepy places in the shade by far!
-Its history goes back to the late 19th century, when it was founded as a tuberculosis clinic outside Berlin.
+But the former sanatoriums in Beelitz outshine all other creepy places by far!
+Its history dates back to the late 19th century, when it was founded as a tuberculosis clinic outside Berlin.
 During the First and Second World Wars, however, the sanatorium was converted into a military hospital and treated, among others, the then unknown soldier Adolf Hitler.
 If that’s not creepy enough for you, just take a look at the dilapidated buildings, which exude an enormously eerie presence.
 Despite this, the building enjoys great popularity as a lost place among urban explorers, who gained access here for a long time.
 Since 2015, it is no longer necessary to break into the grounds to catch a glimpse.
 Since then, there has been a treetop path that leads you through the treetops of the forest around the building, giving you a great view.